riveSunder/carle/index.md

 layout: home
 ---

+## An Open-Ended Challenge in Simple Complexity, Exploration, and Machine Creativity

 Carle's Game is an open-ended challenge for creative machine intelligences based on the Cellular Automata Reinforcement Learning Environment (CARLE).
 CARLE is a flexible, fast environment that supports arbitrary Life-like cellular automata (CA) rule sets.